ThomasJannaud/appengine_python_skeleton/README.md

 # Google AppEngine: Minimal skeleton of a Python server
 A minimal Flask server serving static HTML pages that deploys seamlessly to Google AppEngine, no troubleshooting needed.
 It also comes with a minimal HTML template skeleton in [Jinja](https://jinja.palletsprojects.com/).
-This skeleton complies with GAE's format although it won't run you through their instructions to set up a GAE's account, the process is well detailed on their page.
+This skeleton complies with GAE's format although it won't run you through their instructions to set up a GAE's project.

+See a [live example](https://moonlit-academy-273207.appspot.com) of this template.

 ## Price of running on GAE
 [As of April 2020, and purely informative]